singlestore-labs/singlestore-workshop-data-intensive-app/README.md

 For further Grafana education, I recommend checking out their docs [starting here][grafana-getting-started].
 Good luck!

+# Wrapping up

+Congrats!
+You have now learned the basics of building a data-intensive app with SingleStore!
+As a quick recap, during this workshop you have:

+- created a user simulator to generate random browsing data
+- ingested that data into SingleStore using Pipelines
+- exposed business analytics via an HTTP API
+- created dashboards to help you run your business

+With these skills, you have learned the foundation of building data-intensive applications.
+For example, using this exact structure I built a [logistics simulator][logistics-sim] which simulated global package logistics at massive scale.
+You can read more about that project on the [SingleStore Blog][logistics-blog].

+I hope you enjoyed the workshop!
+Please feel free to provide feedback in the [SingleStore forums][s2-forums] or via a [Github Issue][gh-issue].

+Cheers!

+~ @carlsverre

 <!-- Link index -->

 [docker-compose]: https://docs.docker.com/compose/install/